 2. Mobile-Friendly Test (Google Search Console)

-The Mobile-Friendly Test is part of Google Search Console and it’s another SEO tool that’s as simple as it sounds.
-All you have to do is enter the full URL of your webpage and view your generated page score.
+Mobile-Friendly Test is part of Google Search Console, and it’s another SEO tool that’s as simple as it sounds.
+All you have to do is enter the full URL of your webpage to view your page score.